QuentG/ytrack-php-8/subjects/lift-v1/README.md

 ### Instructions

-On considère un ascenseur avec le fonctionnement suivant :
+We consider an elevator with the following operation:

-- L'ascenseur va en priorité à l'étage demandé.
+- The elevator goes in priority to the requested floor.
-- S'il est appelé, l'ascenseur va en direction de l'étage appelé le plus proche.
+- If called, the elevator goes to the nearest called floor.
-- L'ascenseur s'arrête aux étages demandés ou appelés.
+- The elevator stops at the floors requested or called.

-Créez une fonction appelée `getFloor` qui s'occupera de récupérer l'étage auquel l'ascenseur doit aller.
+Create a function called `getFloor` which will take care of getting the floor to which the elevator should go.

-`getFloor` avec les paramètres disponibles suivants :
+`getFloor` with the following available parameters:

-- L'étage actuel de l'ascenseur : `int`
+- The current floor of the elevator: `int`
-- L'étage demandé : `int|null`
+- The requested floor: `int|null`
-- La liste des boutons appelés : `array`
+- The list of buttons called: `array`

-Créez une fonction `getDirection` pour donner la direction dans laquelle l'ascenseur doit se déplacer.
-La fonction doit retourner un entier = 0 si aucun mouvement n'est nécessaire, -1 pour descendre et +1 pour monter.
+Create a `getDirection` function to give the direction in which the elevator should move.
+The function should return an integer = 0 if no movement is needed, -1 to go down and +1 to go up.

-`getDirection` avec les paramètres disponibles suivants :
+`getDirection` with the following available parameters:

-- L'étage actuel de l'ascenseur : `int`
+- The current floor of the elevator: `int`
-- L'étage demandé : `int|null`
+- The requested floor: `int | null`
-- La liste des boutons appelés : `array`
+- The list of buttons called: `array`

 ### Notions